ibm-cloud-docs/sap-powervs/overview-overview.md

 1. If you do not have a [Standard Variation of Power Virtual Server with VPC landing zone deployment](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) create it first.
 1.  **It is required to have an existing IBM Cloud Object Storage (COS) instance**.
 Within the instance, an Object Storage Bucket containing the **SAP Software installation media files is required in the correct folder structure as defined**.
 Instructions can be found [here](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance).
-1. SAP binaries required for installation and folder structure in IBM Cloud Object Storage bucket.
-Instructions can be found [here](/docs/sap-powervs?topic=sap-powervs-solution-create-cos-instance#solution-create-cos-instance-upload-binaries)

 ### Notes